 Balanced Diet

-Consuming a balanced variety of foods from the six main nutrient groups ensures the intake of essential nutrients.
-During the pre-diabetes stage, reducing the proportion of carbohydrates and increasing the intake of protein and vegetables will help maintain daily nutritional needs and control blood sugar levels.
+Maintaining a balanced diet from the six main food groups ensures essential nutrient intake.
+During the pre-diabetes stage, reducing carbohydrate intake and increasing the consumption of protein and vegetables can help meet daily nutritional needs and regulate blood sugar levels.

 Regular Exercise

-The reason is that refined carbs are broken quickly into simple sugars, causing unhealthy spikes in blood sugar levels.
-Over time, high blood sugar levels can lead to serious chronic diseases and damage to the body’s organs.
+The American Heart Association suggests that women limit their daily refined sugar intake to 100 calories.
+For men, it’s 150 calories per day.
+This is because refined sugars are quickly converted into simple sugars, causing rapid spikes in blood sugar levels.
+Over time, these spikes can lead to serious chronic diseases and damage to the body’s organs.

 Hydration